Quantyca/demo-dai-kafka/README.md

 	}' "http://ext_broker:8088/ksql"
     ```

-5. Create the KSQL Stream on sales topic; this topic contains JSON formatted messages:
+5. You have to do the same operation over the orders topic but, in this case, the messages are formatted in JSON.
+So, from terminal n.1, create the KSQL Stream on sales topic; you have to specify the schema esplicitly:

 	```
     curl -X "POST" -H "Content-Type: application/vnd.ksql.v1+json; charset=utf-8" \